 Launched in 1999, Home Live Art is a company of creative producers with an established reputation for delivering high quality, innovative work.
 Not committed to a venue, we work in collaboration with an ever growing range of venues, organisations, festivals and institutions responding to locations, contexts and audiences to bring innovative art experiences to the general public.

 With a twist on the traditional, communal and the celebratory, HLA produces and curates a year round programme of artist led, participatory work which has pioneered the presentation of experimental live art and inter-disciplinary work into the mainstream & community sectors.

-Over the past four years I have produced and curated HLA events at Latitude Festival, managed the evaluation of their Strategic Touring project and assisted the Co-Directors in the overall running of the company on an annual basis.
+Over the past five years I have produced and curated HLA events at Latitude Festival, managed the evaluation of their Strategic Touring project and assisted the Co-Directors in the overall running of the company on an annual basis.
 Before leaving the company I led the application to become a charity, and supported the Directors through a period of organisational development.

 Thumbnail project image: Photograph by Jim Banks.

 producer | previous.

-Maternity cover position at Farnham Maltings focusing on the development of studio work, and being the company producer for Up In Arms.
-Previously acted as producer for maternity cover which focused on leading the producing team in supporting our produced, supported and associate artists. .
-Along with producing the national tours of Farnham Maltings shows, I work closely with Victoria Melody and Little Bulb Theatre as producer for upcoming projects and annual planning.
+A new producing post at Farnham Maltings focusing on the development of studio work, and being the company producer for Up In Arms.
+Previously acted as producer for maternity cover which focused on leading the producing team in supporting produced, supported and associate artists.
+I also worked closely with Victoria Melody and Little Bulb Theatre as producer for all projects and annual planning.